 The United States Department of Agriculture’s (USDA) Plant Hardiness Zone (PHZ) maps are a good way to identify areas that are well suited for apple growth.
-PHZ maps are created by classifying average annual minimum temperatures into 10 °F zones, and are used to determine which plants will thrive in a particular location (Daly 2012).
+PHZ maps are created by classifying average annual minimum temperatures into 10 °F zones, and are used to determine which plants can thrive in a particular location (Daly 2012).
 Minimum temperature is useful when determining locations for orchards because extreme cold temperatures can cause winter injury, leading to poor production and even tree death (Quamme 2010).
 According to Dr. Michael Glenn from the USDA Agricultural Research Service (ARS), apples grow best in PHZs 5, 6, and 7, where minimum temperatures are between -28.9 °C and -12.2 °C. The PHZ map is helpful when making present-day decisions, but there are currently no projected PHZ maps that take into account future climate change.

 The objective of the project was to create current and forecasted PHZ maps specific to Washington State for 2045, 2065, and 2095 in order to determine which areas will be most suitable for apple orchards.
 The current PHZ map was created using MODIS LST data for the period of Jan 1, 2002 to June 1, 2015.
 In addition to the PHZ maps, current and future orchard suitability maps that combine annual minimum temperature, growing degree days for Codling Moths, and average temperature for the growing season were created for the same time periods.